WallarooLabs/blog.wallaroolabs.com/content/post/why-pony.md

 ### Interacting with other languages

 There were a lot of reasons to use Pony, but we needed still one more.
 A good story for interacting with other languages.
 We didn't and still don't, expect everyone to start writing Wallaroo applications in Pony.
 We needed to support other languages.

-We've built [Python](https://blog.wallaroolabs.com/2017/10/go-python-go-stream-processing-for-python/), Go, and C++ APIs via Pony's C foreign function interface.
-My colleague, Andrew Turley, is going to have a post coming soon that details how we have used Pony's C FFI together with Python's C API to embed a Python interpreter inside of Wallaroo.
-He'll be discussing how we went about doing it as well as the efficiency and resilience wins we get from that.

 ## Results